Liz Truss: From anti-Thatcher demos to heir to Iron Lady’s throne

 It was during this period that her prolific and carefully curated social media output saw the department nicknamed the “Department for Instagramming Truss”.

-She inherited the role of Foreign Secretary in September after Dominic Raab was moved aside in the wake of his handling of the Afghanistan crisis.
+She inherited the role of Foreign Secretary in September after Mr Raab was moved aside in the wake of his handling of the Afghanistan crisis.

 Here, she would take a tough stance in talks and anger the EU with legislation threatening to potentially break international law over the Northern Ireland Protocol.